 - Microvascular disease associated with rheumatoid arthritis and systemic vasculitis cannot be assessed by ABPI.
 Where there is doubt, such patients should be referred for specialist assessment.

-About 80% of venous ulcers can be managed in primary care but it is important to know whom to refer to a vascular or other clinic.
+Most venous ulcers can be managed in primary care but it is important to know who should be referred to a vascular or other clinic.

 What to put in a referral letter